 Tensor fasciae latae

-moving toward the body.
-For example, the process of bringing the leg back to the side of the body from abduction is said to be adducting the leg.
-An easy way to remember this is adducting adds to the body.
+Movement that is toward the body.
+For example, the process of bringing the right leg next to the left one after it has been stretched to the side of the body.
+An easy way to remember this is that adducting “adds” to the body.

-the act of straightening a joint or reversing a flexed position.
-Extending the knee involves straightening the knee joint.
+The act of straightening a limb, or reversing a flexed position.
+Extending the knee involves straightening the lower leg.

 Attaches to the bone.